On some generalized Rapoport-Zink spaces: Generic fibers of Rapoport-Zink spaces as moduli of local -shtukas

 Let $(G,[b],\{\mu\})$ be a local Shimura datum with $G$ unramified.
 By Theorem \ref{thm:local Shimura}, there exists a tower of local Shimura varieties $\Big(\M(G,b,\mu)_K\Big)_K$ over $\tr{Sp} \breve{E}$ as conjectured by Rapoport-Viehmann.
 Take an embedding $G\hookrightarrow \GL_n$.
 Then we get an induced triple $(\GL_n,[b'],\{\mu'\})$, which is a local shtuka datum.
 The following corollary is now a consequence of Proposition \ref{P:embedding} and Theorem \ref{thm:local Shimura}. \begin{corollary} For any $K\subset G(\Z_p)$, there exists a $K'\subset \GL_n(\Z_p)$ such that there exists a natural closed embedding of diamonds

 \end{corollary}

-\begin{remark} \begin{enumerate} \item Let $(G,[b],\{\mu\})$ be a unramified local Shimura datum of Hodge type, with the associated Rapoport-Zink spaces $\M_K$ and the moduli spaces of local $G$-shtukas $\Sht_K$.
-The isomorphism of diamonds over $\Spa (\breve{E})^\diamond$ indicates the magic ``switching $p$-divisible groups with additional structures to local $G$-shtukas''. \item If $(G,[b],\{\mu\})$ is a general local Shimura datum, e.g. a unramified local Shimura datum of abelian type but not of Hodge type, then we do not have $p$-divisible groups any more.
-However, via $\M_K^\diamond \simeq \Sht_K$, the local Shimura varieties $\M_K$ can be viewed as moduli of local $G$-shtukas. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item Let $(G,[b],\{\mu\})$ be an unramified local Shimura datum of Hodge type, with the associated Rapoport-Zink spaces $\M_K$ and the moduli spaces of local $G$-shtukas $\Sht_K$.
+The isomorphism of diamonds over $\Spa (\breve{E})^\diamond$ indicates the magic ``switching $p$-divisible groups with additional structures to local $G$-shtukas''. \item If $(G,[b],\{\mu\})$ is a general local Shimura datum, e.g. an unramified local Shimura datum of abelian type but not of Hodge type, then we do not have $p$-divisible groups any more.
+However, via $\M_K^\diamond \simeq \Sht_K$, the local Shimura varieties $\M_K$ can be viewed as moduli of local $G$-shtukas. \item Corollary \ref{C:local ab} should be upgraded to the integral level as \cite{SW17} Theorem 25.1.2 and Corollary 25.1.3.
+Namely, we should get an isomorphisms of $v$-sheaves over $\tr{Spd} W$ where $\M^{\tr{int}}$ is the moduli functor introduced in \cite{SW17} Definition 25.1.1 for the unramified local Shimura datum $(G,[b],\{\mu\})$.
+This could be done similarly by the methods of \cite{SW17} Lecture XXV, and we will leave the details to the reader.
+Therefore, at the end we would have a canonical moduli interpretation for general $\breve{\M}$, compared with subsection \ref{subsection moduli}. \end{enumerate} \end{remark}

 \begin{remark} We refer to \cite{RV} sections 6,7,8 and \cite{F} section 8 for the discussions on the conjectures on the realizations of local Langlands correspondences and local Jacquet-Langlands correspondences in the $\ell$-adic cohomology of the tower $(\M_K)_K$ or $(\Sht_K)_K$. \end{remark}